FotisRigas1261/AC3D/README.md

 ## Introduction
-AC/3D is a bioinformatics tool designed to provide context and 3D visualization for proteins with acetylated lysines.
+AC/3D is a bioinformatics tool designed to provide context and 3D visualization for lysine acetylation in proteins.

 ### Input Options